Omycron83/Notes/Current Life.md

 Life:
 - Get into routine w.r.t. getting up/going to bed
 - Fix procrastination once and for all (everything purpose-driven, even relaxing)
+- Plan days entirely -> Have a binding deadline for everything
 - Start to look at things that help for background noises
 - Start to work on one extra thing/day
 - Start volunteering?
 - Get better at socializing/connecting
-- Get a gf?
-(Optional, not a priority but would be nice ig)
 - Meal Prep 3 high protein meals/day
 - Become a better person in terms of at-home stuff
--

 Languages:
 - Gain basic knowledge of the chinese language, including the character system